EsraaKhaledMostafa/EsraaKhaledMostafa/README.md

 - 👋 Hi, I’m @EsraaKhaledMostafa
-- 👀 I’m interested in Machine Learning and Embedded Systems
+- 👀 I’m interested in Embedded Systems, Machine Learning and Communications
 - 🌱 I’m currently in Electronics and Communications department in Faculty of Engineering Ain Shams University
 - 📫 How to reach me: esraa.khaled.mostafa@gmail.com